tuongv-1736461/Machine-Learning-projects/EE399HW3/README.md

-# Exploring MNIST with SVD and Machine Learning: LDA, SVM, and Decision Trees
+# An Analysis of MNIST Dataset Using SVD and Supervised Learning Techniques: LDA, SVM, and Decision Trees